Tirth9978/Tetris_Game/README.md

 ## 🕹️ Game Mechanics

 - ⬇️ Tetrominoes fall automatically due to gravity
-- 🔄 Rotate pieces to fit gaps efficiently
+- 🔄 Rotate pieces left or right to fit gaps efficiently
 - 🧱 Clear lines for points and to avoid a pile-up
 - ☠️ Game ends when a new piece can’t be placed
 - 🧠 Score increases with each line cleared and quicker reactions